highcharts/node-export-server/README.md

 - `SERVER_PORT`: The port to be used for the server when enabled (defaults to `7801`).
 - `SERVER_BENCHMARKING`: Indicates whether to display a message with the duration, in milliseconds, of specific actions that occur on the server while serving a request (defaults to `false`).
 - `SERVER_MAX_UPLOAD_SIZE`: The maximum size, in MB, of files uploaded through the server (defaults to `3`).
+- `SERVER_KEEP_ALIVE_TIMEOUT`: The duration, in milliseconds, an idle keep-alive connection is held open.
+Keep this above the idle timeout of any proxy in front of the server (defaults to `65000`).

 ### Server Proxy Config